 Dried potato is a great stomach filler in the evening and good source of carbohydrate energy.
 It is light, cheap, easily prepared.
 It can even be mixed and eaten cold.
 The Maggi version is more tasty than the plain packets found in the larger supermarkets, though more expensive.
 And you can now buy dehydrated kumara (sweet potato) in supermarkets.
 Delicious!
 But has a very high sugar content and is not as cheap as potato.
 Couscous is the other all-purpose carbohydrate that doesn’t need cooking, just the addition of boiling water.
 It has about the same energy yield as potato powder, about 1500–1600 kJ/100g dry.
 Uncooked pasta is similar, but I wouldn’t bother with it because of the amount of cooking required (which effectively makes it heavier for the same energy content because of the fuel you will use).

-Wraps and tortillas are becoming popular as a bread substitute.
+Wraps and tortillas are popular as a bread substitute.
 They last quite well, are compact, and can slide down the back of a pack without getting crushed.
 I like the mountain bread version.
 This is thinner and drier and weighs less, but seems to be only available in the South Island for some reason.
 Because all the moisture is extracted, crackers actually have a higher energy to weight ratio than wraps and tortillas (2100 kJ for a plain cracker vs only 1260 for a wrap), especially the higher fat ones, but are tricky to carry without getting broken.
 You would get the same energy yield from 220g crackers as you would from a 365g pack of 6 Farrah’s wraps, saving about 130g, but then your cracker container wouldn’t weight less than 30g at the very least, unless you can sling the crackers on the outside of your pack in a bag somehow.